 Paint is the Best Choice for Projector Material

 For budget shoppers, paint is the best choice.
-It is also easy and simple to use.
-The main requirements are a large free wall for the screen to fit and the selected paint.
+It is also easy to use.
+The fundamental requirements are a large free wall for the screen to fit and the selected paint.
 Painting outdoor screens is one of the cheapest ways to set up a projector screen.
-The main factors that should be checked before painting the projector wall are :
+The primary factors that should check before painting the projector wall are :

 Surface of the wall needs to be even

 The part of the wall other than the screen should be dark for obtaining the best picture frame.
-This helps in focusing the video better.
-It can be achieved only if the wall surface is even.
+This helps in focusing the video better and that can achieve only if the wall surface is even.
 The first step is to decide the screen size.
 By turning the projector on, area of the screen can be determined.
 The image thus rendered should be clear.
 Mark the designated area with a pencil.
 The painting can now be done.
-Care should be taken to apply many coats of paint for obtaining a good picture quality.
+It should take care to apply many coats of paint for obtaining a good picture quality.

 A tape can be used to mark the screen space.
 Clear borders should be determined.
 Mistakes while painting can be covered using tape.
 For increasing the durability of the screen, a primer can be used.
 Application of primer allows the paint to stick well.
 The paint that is best for playing movies should be selected.
 Imperfections in the wall should be fixed before painting.
 This can be done by using sandpaper.
 It removes blemishes, bumps and holes from the wall that can impair the displayed picture.

 Addition of a black frame on all sides of the screen provides a good contrast.
 An easy way is to paint the entire wall and put on the frame in the determined area.
 Gray is the most preferred colour for painting projector screens.
 It can project all colours well because it absorbs more light.

 Outdoor Fabric an Easy Choice